stepheniel7340/github-tutorial/README.md

 4. click on "danger zone"
 5. click on "delete this repository"
 6. Type in name of repository to confirm
-7. click "I understand the consquences, delete this repository".
+7. click "I understand the consequences, delete this repository".